View Arnold McPheters's Obituary on portsmouth-dailytimes.com and share memories

-PORTSMOUTH — Arnold Raymond McPheters, 72, of Portsmouth, died Tuesday, July 16, 2019 at SOMC Hospice.
-Ray was born December 15, 1946 in Covington, KY to the late James and Mary Goddard McPheters.
-In addition to his parents, he was preceded in death by his sister, Jackie, and brother-in-law, Harold Neuer.
-Ray is survived by his wife, Diane Kinker McPheters, son, Adam McPheters, daughter, Jeanne Gullet, and sister, Barbara Kordis, three grandchildren, Kyle McPheters, Logan Gullet, and Mia McPheters.
+PORTSMOUTH — Arnold Ray McPheters, 72, of Portsmouth, died Tuesday, July 16, 2019 at SOMC Hospice.
+Ray was born December 15, 1946 in Covington, KY to the late James and Mary Godert McPheters.
+In addition to his parents, he was preceded in death by his sister, Jackie Neuer.
+Ray is survived by his wife of 50 years, Diane Kunkel McPheters, son, Adam McPheters, daughter, Jeannie Gullett, sister, Barbara Kordis, brother-in-law, Harold Neuer, and three grandchildren, Kyle McPheters, Logan Gullett, and Mia McPheters.

 Ray was a Navy Veteran serving during the Viet Nam War, he retired from USEC as an electrician, was a member of St. Mary's Catholic Church, the Notre Dame Athletic Association, and the Portsmouth Elks Monday Night Golf League.